The Massachusetts state infertility insurance law mandates coverage for infertility benefits including IVF.

 - Experimental infertility treatments

 Impact of ObamaCare on MA Mandate

 The Affordable Care Act (ObamaCare) policies will become effective on January 1 of 2014.
 As addressed earlier the essential health benefits provision ensures that all individual plans cover maternity and newborn care, which may expand the number of plans needing to comply.
 The prohibition on lifetime benefit limits may also apply.

-There is one unintended effect of the Affordable Care Act that people should pay close attention to: plan choices for individuals.
+There is one unintended effect of the Affordable Care Act that people should pay close attention to.
 While every plan must cover maternity and newborn care, as well as hospitalizations the plan level choice is now very important.

 Individual Plan Choices

 The Affordable Care Act (ACA) mandates four different plan designs: platinum, gold, silver, and bronze.
 Each level has a corresponding actuarial value: 90%, 80%, 70%, and 60% respectively.
 The average person picking the silver plan should expect the plan to cover 70% of actual medical expenses.

 Anyone needing infertility treatment will probably incur medical expenses that will be far higher than average in two categories.
 First, the cost of the infertility treatments themselves could be quite high – particularly if IVF is used.
 Second, the resulting pregnancies are often high risk and generate high levels of medical utilization.